Millennials have struck again, and the latest victim is American cheese

 “David’s Bridal was walking distance from my office so I decided to check it out," said Anna Peries-Clark, who wed in 2015.
 "The dresses looked cheap and weren't very fashionable.
 My dress was from BHLDN” — the bridal offshoot of Anthropologie, which offers a curated selection of dresses, many of them lightweight with a vintage or fairy aesthetic.

-“You get what you pay for,” said Juliet Guisasola, a 36-year-old bride to be.
+“You get what you pay for,” said bride-to-be Juliet Guisasola, 36.
 “David’s Bridal has inexpensive gowns and the staff is really nice, but smaller boutiques might be willing to give you a deal if you pay cash and it never hurts to ask what they can do for the price.”

 Hotels